 Your academic progress will be evaluated once each year at the end of the spring semester.
 A year is defined as summer, fall and spring.
 Using our professional judgment, we may monitor your SAP on a case by case basis once a semester.

-Exception: If you are enrolled in a Certificate program that does not lead to an Associate’s Degree, your academic progress will be evaluated every semester.
+Exception: If you are enrolled in a Certificate program that does not lead to an Associate’s Degree, your academic progress may be evaluated every semester.

+In order to be making satisfactory progress you must maintain a minimum GPA from all units attempted within the SDCCD colleges.
 Your cumulative GPA progress will be evaluated once each year at the end of the spring semester.
-A year is defined as summer, fall and spring.
-To be in Good Standing,
+A year for Satisfactory Academic Progress purposes is defined as summer, fall and spring.
+To be in Good Standing:

-- You must have a cumulative GPA of 2.00 or higher at the end of each year for AA/AS and Certificate programs.
+- You must have a cumulative GPA of 2.00 or higher at the end of each year.

 - Have not met the 2.0 cumulative GPA Progress standards or

 - Have attempted more than 150% of the maximum attempted units based on your current academic plan